Design Like a Pro | Part 2: Developing Dynamic HMI / SCADA Projects with Speed and Precision

 Step 3: Templates Create consistent templates and user-defined types to expedite project development.

 Step 4: Development Assemble and link together all screens and components that make up the project.
 Although every project is different, these steps should give you a solid outline for the design phase.
-For a checklist to help you stay on target throughout the design phase, see Appendix A of this document.
+For a checklist to help you stay on target throughout the design phase, see Appendix A of this document, and it’s always helpful to look at other HMI examples for inspiration.

 Lay the Foundation: